-One of the biggest questions that we face on a daily basis from people calling for consultation after a car accident is that I messed up by talking to the adjuster?
+One of the biggest questions that we face on a daily basis from people calling for consultation after a car accident or about a personal injury claim is that I messed up by talking to the adjuster?
 First of all other than determining what exactly occurred in the crash there is no rule or requirement that the injured person give a statement to the adverse insurance company.

 Many adjustors will try to bully their way to obtain a recorded statement by saying things like: “I can’t process the claim without it”, or “without a recorded statement we will close the file”.
 These statements tend to intimidate the personal injury victim who ends up giving a recorded statement that can be used against them to someone who is trained to take statements to obtain information that may be useful in defending the case.